docker/cli/docs/deprecated.md

 | Removed    | [`--api-enable-cors` flag on `dockerd`](#--api-enable-cors-flag-on-dockerd)                                                        | v1.6       | v17.09  |
 | Removed    | [`--run` flag on `docker commit`](#--run-flag-on-docker-commit)                                                                    | v0.10      | v1.13   |
 | Removed    | [Three arguments form in `docker import`](#three-arguments-form-in-docker-import)                                                  | v0.6.7     | v1.12   |

+### OOM-score adjust for the daemon

+**Deprecated in Release: v24.0.0**
+**Target For Removal In Release: v25.0.0**

+The `oom-score-adjust` option was added to prevent the daemon from being OOM-killed before other processes.
+This option was mostly added as a convenience, as running the daemon as a systemd unit was not yet common.

+Having the daemon set its own limits is not best-practice, and something better handled by the process-manager starting the daemon.

+Docker v20.10 and newer no longer adjust the daemon's OOM score by default, instead setting the OOM-score to the systemd unit (OOMScoreAdjust) that's shipped with the packages.

+Users currently depending on this feature are recommended to adjust the daemon's OOM score using systemd or through other means, when starting the daemon.

 ### Buildkit build information